Wednesday, November 5, 2008

 Cook your pasta in boiling salted water until al dente according to package directions.

 Meanwhile, thaw/cook the spinach for about 3 minutes in the microwave.
 Squeeze out as much excess water as you can.
 Note: It's always difficult to get the water out of spinach, especially when it's hot.
-I find that, while it makes a mess, it is somewhat easier to put it in a wire-mesh strainer (
+I find that, while it makes a mess, it is somewhat easier to put it in a wire-mesh strainer (like this one) and push some of the water out than it is to squeeze it with your hands.

 Cook the pancetta in a skillet until crispy, about 5 minutes.
 Drain on paper towels and pour most of the fat off from the pan.